groupultra/sdk-public/docs/source/module_moobius.types.rst

   The kind of message clicked on, 'text', 'image', 'audio', 'file', or 'card'.

 MenuItemClick.message_content: MessageContent:
-  The content of the message that was clicked on.
+  The content of the message that was clicked on (note that messages don't have a message content field, they have a content field instead, which is different from this).

 MenuItemClick.channel_id: str:
   The channel the user was in when they clicked the message.